organix/uFork/docs/udbg.md

 Specify what kinds of status message will be published and how often.
 By default, no status messages are published.

-The `verbose` object is a mapping from status kinds to a verbosity level:
+The `verbose` object is a mapping from status kinds to verbosity levels:

 Verbosity   | Meaning
 ------------|---------------------------
 `undefined` | Never published
 `false`     | Published only on pause
 `true`      | Always published

+For example, the verbosity object `{idle: true, txn: false}` means that "idle" statuses are published in between pauses, "txn" statuses are published only on pause, and no other statuses are published.

 ### {kind: "play"}